jundalisay/superb/content/en/maharlika/laws/epira-irr/part-5/rule-29.md

 (d) Facilities under BOT arrangement and other variants with NAPOCOR (NAPOCOR IPPs), NAPOCOR-SPUG, NIA, PNOC-EDC and other government agencies;
-(e) Facilities under BOT arrangement and other variant with Distribution Utilities (IPPs of Distribution Utilities);
+(e) Facilities under BOT arrangement and other variant with Distribution Utilities (IPPs of DUs);
 (f) Facilities owned or operated by a Distribution Utility;
 (g) Self-Generation Facilities;
 (h) Facilities operating in EZs; and
 (i) Integrated energy resource development and Generation Facilities such as hydro, geothermal and coal.

 Section 3.
-Beneficiaries.
+Beneficiaries

 Direct benefits shall be provided to the host LGU, especially the community and people affected while equitable preferential benefits shall be provided to the host region.
-Host LGU or host region shall be understood as follows:
-Page 81 of 100(a) With respect to Generation Facilities, in the case of power barges, the host LGU or region is that where the power barge is moored; in all other cases, the host LGU or region is that where the Generation Facility is physically located.
+Host LGU or host region shall be understood as follows: (a) With respect to Generation Facilities, in the case of power barges, the host LGU or region is that where the power barge is moored; in all other cases, the host LGU or region is that where the Generation Facility is physically located.
 Generation Facilities shall not include transmission lines and substations.

 (b) With respect to energy resources:

 (i) Coal.
 The host LGU or region is that where the producing positive coal reserve is located, as delineated by detailed geophysical, geological and exploration surveys.

 (ii) Geothermal.

 The host LGU or region is that where the producing geothermal reservoir is located as delineated by geochemical, geophysical, and exploration surveys.
 “Producing